utsanjan/Tsunami-Bomber/README.md

 the following Repository: [Click Here](https://github.com/utsanjan/Tsunami-Bomber-Android/)** <br>

 > ## DISCLAIMER:
-> **Developer will not be liable and will not become responsible for any misuse or damage caused by Tsunami.**
+> **Developer will not be liable and will not become<br>
+responsible for any misuse or damage caused by<br>
-**Please do not use this script for taking Revenge on someone.
-The script is written only for fair usage.**
+Tsunami.
+Please do not use this script for taking<br>
+revenge on somebody, it's made only for fair usage**

 **This script is on it's Beta stage right now.<br>
 Currently only Indian Mobile nos. are supported.**

-- The application requires active internet connection to contact the APIs
-- You would not be charged for any SMS/calls dispatched as a consequence of this script
 - For best performance, use single thread in your Linux terminal
 - Always ensure that you are using the latest version of Tsunami Bomber
+- The application requires active internet connection to contact the APIs
 - This application must not be used to cause harm/discomfort/trouble to others
+- You wouldn't be charged for any SMS/calls dispatched as consequence of this script
 - By using this, you agree that you cannot hold the developer responsible for any misuse

 ## 💣 Features
 - Over 20 integrated messaging and calling APIs included within the Script
 - Unlimited and super-fast bombing with support for abuse protection in it
 - Possibility of international API support in future updates of this script